DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Introduction

 State-of-the-art object detectors \cite{redmon2018yolov3,ren2015faster,tian2019fcos} have demonstrated impressive performance when the training and testing data exhibit consistent distributions.
 However, their performance diminishes drastically when applied to novel domains, primarily due to domain shift \cite{chen2018domain}, which impedes the generalization and transferability of the detectors across different scenes.
 The inability of object detectors to adapt to novel domains hampers their practical applicability in real-world scenarios.

 Extensive researches have been dedicated to address the challenge via Unsupervised Domain Adaption (UDA) methods, which aim to adapt to unlabeled target domain using the annotated source domains.
-One of the fashionable frameworks of UDA is to align the feature distributions between the source and target domains.
-This class of adaptation approach performs an adversarial training of object detector models with the help of domain discriminators.
-Specifically, the detectors are trained to produce domain-invariant features that cannot be discriminated by the discriminator.
-Early works \cite{chen2018domain,saito2019strong,hsu2020every,jiang2021decoupled} aim to align image-level and instance-level features and achieve great margins over plain detectors.
+One of the fashionable frameworks of UDA is to align the feature distributions between the source and target domains toward a cross-domain feature space.
+Early researches \cite{chen2018domain,saito2019strong,hsu2020every,jiang2021decoupled} aim to align image-level and instance-level features and achieve great margins over plain detectors.
 Recent works \cite{tian2021knowledge,zhang2021rpn,li2022sigma} devote to aligning class-conditional distribution across different domains, and have achieved fine-grained adaption in a category-wise manner.
+These approaches expect the model supervised by the labeled source domain to infer on the target domain effectively.

-Even though, there are still two challenges in existing alignment-based methods \cite{chen2018domain,zheng2020cross,li2022cross}.
-Firstly, in the training phase, source data are used for simultaneously optimizing detection loss $L_{det}$ and adversarial loss $L_{adv}$, while target data are solely for $L_{adv}$.
-This discrepancy in optimization losses leads to the inability of features from two domains to align to a balanced position, resulting in the source-bias issue.
-As illustrated in Fig.~\ref{fig1}(a), the supervised loss $L_{det}$ tends to preserve the distribution of the source data, while the adversarial loss $L_{adv}$ always pulls the two domains' distributions closer together.
-With the combined effect of these two losses, the final alignment position tends to favor the source domain rather than an ideal alignment position (Fig.~\ref{fig1}(b)).
-This significantly compromises the detectors' generalization capability in the target domain.
-These observations motivate us to design a new paradigm to achieve a superior alignment, compelling the aligned position to be closer to the balanced position.
+Despite of great success, there are still two challenges in existing alignment-based methods \cite{chen2018domain,zheng2020cross,li2022cross}.
+On one hand, as illustrated in Fig.~\ref{fig1}(a), the supervision of the model originates from two aspects: 1) supervised detection loss $L_{det}$ from source; 2) adversarial loss $L_{adv}$ from both source and target.
+Compared with $L_{adv}$, $L_{det}$ provides more explicit supervision signal and enforce the model to fit the source distribution.
+Thus, in this process, it is inevitable that detector will acquire more source-specific knowledge than target-specific knowledge.
+Simultaneously, the detector also gain domain-agnostic knowledge in the adversarial training process.
+As a result, the knowledge acquired by the detector is source-biased (\textit{i.e.,} more source-specific knowledge) rather than ideal (Fig.~\ref{fig1}(b)), hindering the model's generalization in the target domain.
+These observations motivate us to design a new paradigm that enables the model to learn more domain-agnostic knowledge compared to traditional methods.